kadinrabo/covid_graphs/README.md

 # Description
 A few graphs I made from an excellent API on https://covidtracking.com/api

-Check out the snapshots folder for example graphs of Arizona since 6/18
+Check out the snapshots folder for example graphs of Arizona from 6/18

 # Instructions
     Run main.py